bfeif/personal-website/content/posts/when-folklore-gives-birth-to-math-20220515.md

 * The US justice system proudly touts an adherence to the [Blackstone Ratio](https://en.wikipedia.org/wiki/Blackstone%27s_ratio), that “It is better that ten guilty persons escape than that one innocent suffer”.
 In other words, the US justice system is a guilty/not-guilty classification system that likes to operate at [high-precision and low-recall](https://en.wikipedia.org/wiki/Precision_and_recall).
 The Blackstone Ratio was first published in the 1760’s, and the [first paper describing precision and recall was only published in 1955](https://en.wikipedia.org/wiki/Information_retrieval#Timeline).
 * "If a tree falls in a forest and no one is around to hear it, does it make a sound?"
 This philosophical thought experiment that many of us learn about as children [can be traced back to before 1900](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest#History), but it only became a useful scientific tool with [the inception of quantum mechanics](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) (and its associated wavefunction collapse) in the 1920's.

 Do you have any other examples?
 Or, better yet, some counter-examples?
+If so, whisper me some sweet somethings in the comments below.

 ## Final Thoughts

 Of course, no mathematical tool is bound to the folklores, proverbs, or concepts from which they trace their ancestry.
-Precision/recall is one of the most popularly used metrics in machine learning; preferential attachment models have been used to model many diverse phenomena, such as the fact that [many Twitter users have few followers and few Twitter users have many followers](https://en.wikipedia.org/wiki/Scale-free_network), and [how, in a language, most words are infrequently used but few words are frequently used](https://en.wikipedia.org/wiki/Zipf%27s_law); and numbers are used to count many things besides Curt and Mack's children.
+Precision/recall is today one of the most popularly used metrics in machine learning; preferential attachment models have by now been used to model many diverse phenomena beyond just wealth accumulation, such as the fact that [many Twitter users have few followers and few Twitter users have many followers](https://en.wikipedia.org/wiki/Scale-free_network), and [how, in a language, most words are infrequently used but few words are frequently used](https://en.wikipedia.org/wiki/Zipf%27s_law); and numbers have since been used to count many things besides Curt and Mack's children.

 I've found in my scientific education and career that the scientific community sometimes does not respect and appreciate the opinions of the unscientific.
 I, myself, have been guilty of this in the past.
-However, it's important as scientists to listen to and appreciate wisdom from everyone and everything that crosses our paths.
+However, we must listen to and appreciate wisdom from everyone and everything that crosses our paths.
 After all, we don't know what tomorrow's math will be, what tomorrow's truths may be, nor from where they may come.

 [^1]: Lorenz: "Predictability", AAAS 139th meeting, 1972 Archived 2013-06-12 at the Wayback Machine Retrieved May 22, 2015